ros-industrial/industrial_training/gh_pages/_source/session5/Simple-PCL-Interface-for-Python.rst

 #.
 Examine the provided code and functions in the script.
 Take note of some similarities and differences between how the Python node is set up versus a C++ node.

 #.
 Call the service to apply a Voxel Grid filter.
-Find the the function for applying a voxel grid filter and insert the following code below the banner
+Find the function for applying a voxel grid filter and insert the following code below the banner

    .. code-block:: python